Orange-OpenSource/galera-operator/README.md

     1 by changing the number of replicas
     2 by specifing new resource requirements
-    3 by changing volume claim spec, using different storage classes or a new specifying storage request
+    3 by changing volume claim spec, using different storage classes or a new specifying storage request, for example by changing request resource size

 Note that each time a modification on the Galera object is made (except if it is the number of replicas), a controllerRevisions is created.